-- 1. Provide Respondent with a copy of the Complaint; - 2.
+- 1. Provide Respondent with a copy of the Formal Complaint; - 2.
 Provide Respondent with a copy of this Policy; - 3.
-Review the ATU First Conversation Checklist. - 4.
-Ensure the Respondent is aware of the right to have an Advisor - 5.
-Explain the ATU's procedures for Informal Resolution Process and Formal Complaint Resolution Process of the Complaint; Share option being pursued by Complainant - 6.
+Review the ATU First Conversation Checklist; - 4.
+Ensure the Respondent is aware of the right to have an Advisor; - 5.
+Explain the ATU's procedures for Informal Resolution Process and Formal Complaint Resolution Process of the Complaint(Share option being pursued by Complainant); - 6.
 Explain the steps involved in an investigation; - 7.
 Discuss confidentiality standards and concerns with the Respondent; - 8.
-Discuss non-retaliation requirements with the Respondent; - 9.
+Discuss non-retaliation policy; - 9.
 Discuss with the Respondent, as appropriate, possible supportive measures that can be provided, at no cost, during the pendency of the investigative and resolution processes.
 ATU may implement such measures if requested, appropriate, and reasonably available, whether a complaint has been filed or not.
-Supportive measures may include, but are not limited to: - a. issuing no-contact directives to prevent any contact between the Complainant, the Respondent, witnesses and/or third parties; - b. providing the Complainant an escort to ensure that he or she can move safely between classes, work, and/or activities; - c. changing a Complainant's or a Respondent's on-campus housing or dining, if any, to a different on-campus location and providing assistance from ATU support staff in completing the relocation: - d. arranging to dissolve a campus housing contract and offering a pro-rated refund; - e. changing work arrangements; - f. rescheduling class work, assignments, and examinations without penalty; - g. arranging for the Complainant to take an incomplete in a class; or - h. moving the Complainant or the Respondent from one class section to another without penalty; - i. permitting a temporary withdrawal from ATU; - j. providing alternative course completion options without penalty; - k. providing counseling services; - 1. providing academic support services such as tutoring. - 10.
-After the Title IX Coordinator or AA/EEO Officer provides the Respondent with a copy of the Formal Complaint, the Respondent has five (5) business days to respond, in writing, to the Formal Complaint submitted by the Complainant.
-This information is used as part of the Title IX Coordinator or AA/EEO Officer's initial assessment of the alleged misconduct.
+Supportive measures may include, but are not limited to: - Referral to counseling, medical, and/or other healthcare services - Referral to the Employee Assistance Program - Referral to community-based service providers - Visa and immigration assistance - Student financial aid counseling - Education to the institutional community or community subgroup(s) - Altering campus housing assignment(s) - Altering work arrangements for employees or student-employees - Safety planning - Providing campus safety escorts - Providing transportation accommodations - Implementing contact limitations (no contact directives) between the parties - Academic support, extensions of deadlines, or other course/program-related adjustments - Campus ban letters - Timely warnings - Class schedule modifications, withdrawals, or leaves of absence - Increased security and monitoring of certain areas of the campus - Any other actions deemed appropriate by the Title IX Coordinator or the EEO Officer - 10.
+After the Title IX Coordinator or EEO Officer provides the Respondent with a copy of the Formal Complaint, the Respondent has five (5) business days to respond, in writing, to the Formal Complaint submitted by the Complainant.
+This information is used as part of the Title IX Coordinator's or EEO Officer's initial assessment of the alleged misconduct.